anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}

-The pledge is triggered by the registrar-agent to generate the PVR and PER.
+The pledge is triggered by the Registrar-Agent to generate the PVR and PER.
-It will also be triggered for processing of the responses and the generation of status information once the registrar-agent has received the responses from the registrar later in the process.
+It will also be triggered for processing of the responses and the generation of status information once the Registrar-Agent has received the responses from the registrar later in the process.
-Due to the use of the registrar-agent, the interaction with the domain registrar is changed as shown in {{exchangesfig_uc2_1}}.
+Due to the use of the Registrar-Agent, the interaction with the domain registrar is changed as shown in {{exchangesfig_uc2_1}}.
-To enable interaction as responder with the registrar-agent, the pledge provides endpoints using the BRSKI defined endpoints based on the "/.well-known/brski" URI tree.
+To enable interaction as responder with the Registrar-Agent, the pledge provides endpoints using the BRSKI defined endpoints based on the "/.well-known/brski" URI tree.

-When the registrar-agent reaches out to a pledge, for instance with an example URI path "http://pledge.example/.well-known/brski/tpvr", it will in fact send a Host: header of "pledge.example", with a relative path of "/.well-known/brski/tpbr".
+When the Registrar-Agent reaches out to a pledge, for instance with an example URI path "http://pledge.example/.well-known/brski/tpvr", it will in fact send a Host: header of "pledge.example", with a relative path of "/.well-known/brski/tpbr".
 However in practice the pledge will often be known only by its IP address as returned by a discovery protocol, and that is what will be present in the Host: header.

 The pledge MUST respond to all queries regardless of what Host: header is provided by the client.